How To Think Of Things To Say When Making Conversation

 We sometimes find it trickier to make conversation with people who have different interests, priorities, and ways of looking at the world.
 Not always, of course.
 Sometimes we're fascinated by people who are different, and find it easy to engage them.
 However, at other times we find ourselves thinking, "I have nothing to say to this person.
 We don't think alike at all.
 We hardly have anything in common."

 You may find you can relate to these types of people better if you make an effort to put yourself in their shoes.
 Genuinely try to get a sense of why they think the way they do, like the things they like, and hold certain beliefs.
-You may be able to do this through reading.
+You may be able to do this through some research in your down time.
 For example, if you work in a more creative position, and don't understand the mentality of the money-focused Sales & Marketing types at your company, perhaps by going through some books on those topics you'll get a better idea of where they're coming from.
 Or you could learn about someone through firsthand experience.
 Like a guy who dislikes rowdy frat bros may try partying for a bit, to see if he can get a sense of what all the fuss is about and what they see in it.

 Trying to get a sense of where other people are coming from won't convert you into one of them, or cause you to suddenly endorse all their values.
 However, when it comes to making conversation with them, it'll probably become simpler.
-You won't be looking at them like they're an alien, and like nothing you have to say could possibly resonate with them.
+You won't be look at them like they're an alien, and nothing you have to say could possibly resonate with them.

 The advice in this article was more general.
 If you find you specifically struggle to keep conversations going with people you know better, you may also want to read the following: